Connecticut

 Connecticut is a fantastic New England Yacht Charter destination, from green forested hills to sandy shorelines and busy urban cities to quiet rural farms.
 In addition, a yacht charter in northeastern Connecticut offers the chance to combine your charter with destinations in Rhode Island.
 However, a charter in the southwestern part of the nutmeg state can afford you to combine it with visits to Long Island destinations like the famed Hamptons.

 The waters and coastline around Connecticut are incredibly varied, as are the towns.
 You can spend time on exciting water sports experiences like kayaking, fishing, and diving.
-In addition, there are plenty of opportunities to explore nearby islands, and check out all the charming coastal towns that Connecticut has to offer.
-Each area has it’s own unique identity, with the majority attributing their roots to Native American tribes.
+In addition, there are plenty of opportunities to explore the nearby islands.
+And check out all the charming coastal towns in Connecticut.
+Each area is unique, with the majority attributing their roots to Native Americans.

 Connecticut Sailing Yacht Charter